koestler/go-iotdevice/README.md

 ## Http Interface
 There is a stable REST-api to fetch the views, devices, registers and values.
-Additionally, patch requests are implemented to set a controllable register (eg. output of a relay board).
+Additionally, patch requests are implemented to set a controllable register (e.g. an output of a relay board).
 This api is used by the build-in frontend and can also be used for custom integrations.
-See /api/v2/docs and /api/v2/docs/swagger.json for a built in swagger documentation.
+See /api/v2/docs and /api/v2/docs/swagger.json for a built-in swagger documentation.

 ## Development

-### Run locally
+### Local development
 For development this backend can be compiled and run locally.
 In addition, it's then best to also und run the [frontend](https://github.com/koestler/js-iotdevice) locally.